dosco/graphjin/docs/README.md

 - title: Ruby-on-Rails
   details: Can read Rails cookies and supports rails database conventions.
 - title: Serverless
-  details: Designed for App Engine, Kubernetes, CloudRun, Horeku, AWS Fargate, etc
+  details: Designed for App Engine, Kubernetes, CloudRun, Heroku, AWS Fargate, etc
 - title: Fast and Secure
   details: Go is a language created at Google to build secure and fast web services.
 - title: Free and Open Source